blairun/bulleted-lists/README.md

 Create and manage bulleted lists in plain text.

-- start a list with "- "
+- start a list with a hyphen: "- some text"
-- press enter to continue the list
+- press enter to continue the list on the following line
-- press tab to mark the item partially complete "~ "
+- press tab to mark the item partially complete "~ some text"
-- press tab again to mark the item complete "+ "
+- press tab again to mark the item complete "+ some text"
 - press tab again to indent to the next level

 #### example:
 <pre>
-- project name
+- project one
-  - item one needs to be done
+  - item one still needs to be done
+  - item two still needs to be done

+~ project two is partially complete
   ~ item two is partially complete
-    - press tab three times to indent further
-    ~ sub item partially complete
+    ~ sub item one is partially complete
-    + sub item complete
+    + sub item two is complete

-  + item three is complete
++ project three is complete
 </pre>